 - There is a learning curve- You need to learn how to properly attach your quilt and set it up so you don’t experience drafts.

-Pros and Cons of Sleeping Bags
+Pros of Sleeping Bags

 - Warmer- Sleeping bags eliminate drafts because they are enclosed.
 They also have a hood to keep your head warm.